Murray Scown

 Academic Background

-I am a physical geographer with a strong background in the interdisciplinary study of social-ecological systems across a range of scales and through a complex systems lens.
-My research makes use of the power of Geographic Information Systems, ever evolving approaches to spatial analyses and mapping, and perspectives from the theories of hierarchy, complexity, and systems thinking.
+I am a broadly trained geographer with a strong background in the interdisciplinary study of coupled environmental and social systems across a range of scales and through a complex systems lens.
+My research makes use of the power of Geographic Information Systems, ever evolving approaches to geospatial analyses and mapping, and perspectives from the theories of hierarchy, complexity, resilience, power, and systems thinking.

-I grew up in Canberra, Australia, and have lived in Norway, USA, and now Sweden.
+I grew up in Ngunnawal Country (Canberra, Australia), and have lived in Norway, USA, the Netherlands, and Sweden.
 I have a very international perspective on life and research, and enjoy collaborating with colleagues from a range of disciplines and from around the world.
 Please contact me if you are interested in collaborating!

 Publications